 - Primary Video Instructors: Juliet Blankespoor and Asia Suler

-- 20% discount off bulk herbs and medicine making supplies at Mountain Rose Herbs’ online store during the six months you are enrolled in the course (to be used only for class supplies and DIY medicine making, not for business supplies; $250 limit per order)
+- 10% discount off bulk herbs and medicine making supplies at Mountain Rose Herbs’ online store during the six months you are enrolled in the course

 These bonuses are not included in the cost of tuition and are subject to change.